amitxv/csgo-autobenchmark/README.md

 Contact: https://twitter.com/amitxv

-🐱 set your windows language and keyboard layout to english to avoid issues with the backtick key

 🐭 enable developer console in the game settings

 🐰 remove all launch options for csgo to avoid it interfering with the benchmark